-We absolutely love this museum and there’s no better place in the country for a dinosaur enthusiast.
+We absolutely love this museum, and there’s no better place in the country for a dinosaur enthusiast.
 So many dinosaurs and other fossils and so little time!
-It was incredibly crowded during our summer Saturday visit last time but it didn’t hamper our experience.
+It was incredibly crowded during our summer Saturday visit last time, but it didn’t hamper our experience.
 Again, you can and should buy tickets in advance.
 Also, consider purchasing the kids guide to the American Museum of Natural History.

 Winter Ice Skating

-A quintessential New York City holiday moment definitely includes ice skating in Rockefeller Center.
-It was fairly easy for us to buy tickets and rent ice skates though a line can form during busy times.
+A quintessential New York City holiday moment includes ice skating in Rockefeller Center.
+It was reasonably easy for us to buy tickets and rent ice skates though a line can form during busy times.
 They moderate how many people can skate at one time.
 This famous rink is so often on TV during the holidays that it was so amazing to do it in real life.
 The number of selfie sticks on ice validated that I wasn’t the only one to feel that way.

 But Rockefeller Center isn’t the only seasonal outdoor rink.
-The Trump Ice Skating rink in Central Park (cash only) is near the Heckscher playground and there is also the Bryant Park rink, too.
+The Trump Ice Skating rink in Central Park (cash only) is near the Heckscher playground, and there is also the Bryant Park rink, too.

 Matilda the Musical

 Scratch the itch for a perfect macaroon at one of New York City’s two Ladurée tea houses: Soho and Madison Avenue.
-Aside from Miami, theses are the only ones in the United States so far.
+Aside from Miami, these are the only ones in the United States so far.
 The history of this famous Parisian icon dates back to 1862 and I, like many, have enjoyed macarons and cafe au lait at their flagship Paris store on Rue Royal.
-There is absolutely no macaron as exquisite as the ones made by Ladurée.
-They are sold in nice boxes for transport home and actually the only thing I’ve ever had stolen out of my checked luggage (true story).
+There is no macaron as exquisite as the ones made by Ladurée.
+They are sold in beautiful boxes for transport home and the only thing I’ve ever had stolen out of my checked luggage (true story).
 My 7-year-old agrees.